 Staff employed by the Utility Regulator are civil servants and as such are automatically enrolled into the Northern Ireland Civil Service pension arrangements.
-Information about pensions can be found at www.finance-ni.gov.uk/topics/working-northern-ireland-civil-service/civil-service-pensions-ni
+This is a generous defined benefit type pension scheme.
+Information about pensions can be found at www.finance-ni.gov.uk/topics/working-northern-ireland-civil-service-pensions-ni